brandonfox/Num-meth-final-project/README.md

 # Numerical Method Final Project

 We created an algorithm to differentiate piano noise and violin noise.
 Samples used in this project are based on instrumental samples downloaded from the University of Iowa.
-To keep things consistent I will be using only fortissimo samples as the newer violin samples are all ff file extension.
+To keep things consistent I will be using only fortissimo samples as the newer violin samples are all ff.

 ## Getting Started